lambdastack/lambdastack/docs/design-docs/modularization/bi-vs-lscli.md

 ## Notes

-- On LScli AWS/Azure infrastructure we can either have a cluster with private or public subnets.
+- On LambdaStack AWS/Azure infrastructure we can either have a cluster with private or public subnets.
 As public IP`s can only be applied cluster wide and not on a VM "group" basis.
-- On LScli AWS we use Auto Scaling Groups to represent groups of similar VM`s.
+- On LambdaStack AWS we use Auto Scaling Groups to represent groups of similar VM`s.
 This approach however has lots of issues when it comes to scaling the group/component.

 ## Missing for Modules